Building and Testing¶

-To actually run highlight.js it is necessary to build it for the environment where you’re going to run it: a browser, the node.js server, etc.
+To use Highlight.js it is first necessary to build it for the environment where you plan to execute it: the browser, the Node.js server, etc.

 script, make sure to have node installed and run